Updated on 2025-08-27 GMT+08:00

 A key-value pair must contain 1 to 63 characters starting and ending with a letter or digit.
 Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.

-You can delete a workload or job that is no longer needed.
-Deleted workloads or jobs cannot be recovered.
-This section uses a Deployment as an example to describe how to delete a workload.
+You can delete a workload that is no longer needed.
+Deleted workloads cannot be recovered.
+A Deployment is used as an example to describe how to delete a workload.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Locate the workload you will delete and choose More > Delete in the Operation column.